RandyKdev/itech_reactJS/README.md

   Each branch has a `README.md` spelling out the aim of the exercise

+ ## About exercise
+  Build a webpage that has all content centered both vertically and horizontally, and contains the following:

+   A text that says `Welome {user}`

+   An input

+   A text that displays whatever the user inputs in the input tag simultaenously

 # Getting a functioning copy of this repo